 Terry Gilliam’s Brazil ranks high among these types of films.
 Brazil is a 1985 dystopian science fiction film directed by Terry Gilliam and written by Gilliam, Charles McKeown, and Tom Stoppard.
 The film stars Jonathan Pryce and features Robert De Nero, Kim Greist, Michael Palin, Kathrine Helmond, Bob Hoskins, and Ian Holm.
 Gilliam’s brilliant satire is eerily accurate in this way.
-His vision of the future awaiting us portrays a world turned upside down in a smothering fascist bureaucracy being crushed by the weight if its own bloated scale.
-It is one of the most truly frightening visions of a future dystopia ever put on film.
+His vision of the future awaiting us portrays a world turned upside down in a smothering fascist bureaucracy crushed by the weight of its bloated scale.
+It is one of the most genuinely frightening visions of a future dystopia ever put on film.

 To demonstrate how messed up this tangled web of a future is Gilliam’s story has the whole setup nearly toppled by a single bug that gets caught in the machinery of the great state that not only ruins the lives of several people.
 It also leads to the eventual insanity of the lead protagonist Sam Lowrey (Pryce).
 He is assigned to deal with the death caused by the errant fly in the machine, and when he does, he meets the girl of his fantasies.
-Tragically, this only serves to push him a little closer to the edge of sanity.
+Tragically, this only serves to push him a little closer to plummeting off the edge of sanity.

-For example, the opening sequence that goes through the immense offices of the Ministry.
+For example, the opening sequence that goes through the massively large offices of the Ministry.
 Sam’s encounter with a couple of sadistic government repairmen that arrive when he calls for help with is air conditioning.
 They give him the business because the renegade air conditioning specialist Tuttle (De Niro) fixes it for him and that causes a real stink in more ways than one.
-Another is when Sam is dining out with his wealthy mother and there is a terrorist attack during their meal, that they hardly seem to notice.
+Another is when Sam is dining out with his wealthy mother, and there is a terrorist attack during their meal, that they hardly seem to notice.

 Brazil is not only a darkly amusing and excellent social satire it also speaks to the human condition and the possibility that sometimes the solution to our problems might be easier if we would stop letting progress and ourselves get in the way.